sparkflows/sparkflows-docs/docs/operations/logs/logs-cleanup.rst

-Logs Clean up
+Logs and Temp file Clean up
 ======
 Configuration
 ++++++++++++

-- Sparkflows offers automated log directory cleanup for better disk space management
+- Sparkflows offers automated log and temp directory cleanup for better disk space management This job ensures efficient space management by deleting aged temporary data, improving overall system performance and disk utilization
-- The log cleanup job can be configured by the admin in the ``application.properties`` file.
+- The cleanup job can be configured by the admin in the ``application.properties`` file.

-  ``0 0 12 * * ?``  -> default cron expression to trigger logs clean up job
+  ``0 0 12 * * ?``  -> default cron expression to trigger clean up job
-- Once the above configuration is configured the logs clean up job will execute based on the cron expression.
+- Once the above configuration is configured the clean up job will execute based on the cron expression.
-- The configuration used to delete log files based on a specified number of days is as follows: ``App.log.file.age.threshold``
+- The configuration used to delete log files based on a specified number of days is as follows: ``app.log.file.age.threshold``
+- The configuration used to delete temp files based on a specified number of days is as follow: ``app.temp.file.age.threshold`` default value is 5 days
 - Users can configure the ``app.disk.threshold`` property to delete job logs based on disk size.
   By default, this value is set to 2 GB.
 If the size of the log files exceeds the configured threshold, older log files will be deleted.